YahanCU/Football-analytics-project/README.md

 For this step just run the cell.

 ●	Step2:
 Draw the graph of Cumulative Variance to decide how many new variables should we choose.
-From the result, we can see that 4 is the best number.
+From the result, we can see that 3 is the best number.
 ![graph](https://github.com/YahanCU/Project-for-tools/blob/master/images/pca_00.jpg)

 ●	Step3:
 Use the PCA model to reduce the dimension of the dataset.
-The result_position show how the new four variables replace the original variables.
+The result_position show how the new three variables explain the origin dataset for the ability of every position.
 ![graph](https://github.com/YahanCU/Project-for-tools/blob/master/images/pca_0.jpg)
 The picture below is the relationship between the new variables and the original variables.
 ![graph](https://github.com/YahanCU/Project-for-tools/blob/master/images/pca_1.jpg)